georgesovetov/python-style-guide/README.md

 # Python Style Guide (stricter PEP 8 extension)

-## Note from author

-This guide is written by me and stored in my GitHub account but I cannot guarantee that I'll update this document according to changes in my views in a timely manner.

 ## About This Document

 This style guide is written with respect and appreciation of [PEP 8](https://www.python.org/dev/peps/pep-0008/) and, basically, is its stricter extension.